Aesthetic Realism Looks at New York City: The High Line

 Some History

 The High Line was one section of a new route built by the New York Central Railroad in the early 1930s for its freight trains serving the West Side of Manhattan.
-It replaced the dangerous street trackage running from 60th Street along 11th and 10th avenues (shown here) and West Street to a terminal below Canal Street.
+It replaced the dangerous street trackage running from 60th Street along 11th and 10th avenues and West Street to a terminal just below Canal Street.
+(The train shown in the background is turning uptown from Canal onto West Street.)

 Early street trackage